-In addition to genetic factors and lifestyle decisions, health is also determined by social, environmental and economic factors.
-The policies and programmes of many sectors therefore have significant impacts on health.
+Investing for Health highlights that in addition to genetic factors and lifestyle decisions, health is also determined by social, environmental and economic factors.
+The policies and programmes of many Departments therefore have significant impacts on health.

 For example, a decision on housing renovation to tackle damp and heating problems will improve the health of residents.
-A transport policy that favours other forms of transport over cars will affect the amount of exercise people take.
+Similarly, a transport policy that favours other forms of transport over cars will affect the amount of exercise people take.